rks101/eglinux/README.md

 The vi editor has two modes:
 1. Command mode (for navigating and issuing commands) and
 2. Insert mode (for editing files in a buffer).
-3. Press **i** (to in-place insert) or **a** (to append) to enter into insert mode.
-4. Use the ESC (Escape) key to switch between Insert and Command mode anytime.

 In insert/edit mode:
-- vi filename.txt, then use i to insert at any place in the buffer, and a to append next to the current place of the cursor.
+- vi filename.txt, then use **i** to insert at any place in the buffer, and **a** to append next to the current place of the cursor.
-- In insert mode, type anything to add content to the buffer and liberally use ESC key to toggle between insert and command mode.
+- In insert mode, type anything to add content to the buffer and liberally use **Escape** key to toggle between insert and command mode.
 - Syntax highlighting is available for many programming languages.

 Navigation in command mode: